Welcome to Triathlon

 When will you train?

 You’re going to need to fit your training programme into your regime and that may not be easy with work and other commitments.
 5am starts will become oh too familiar.
 Early morning training is also great as a parent, as your kids are asleep so you won’t miss anything and your partner can take care of them if they wake up, all before work.
-Don’t just say when you’re going to train either, write it down and make a schedule, that way you’re more likely to remain on plan when life gets in the way, don’t let curveballs interfere with your training.
+Don’t just say when you’re going to train either, write it down and make a schedule, that way you’re more likely to remain on plan when life gets in the way, don’t let curve balls interfere with your training.

 When you complete a triathlon, you won’t be wearing headphones, so don’t get too dependant on running or cycling with music, as in most competitions they’re banned for safety reasons.
-Joining a club allows you to meet people who share your same passion, to build friendships and become part of a team, fueled by motivating each other.
+Joining a club allows you to meet people who share your same passion, to build friendships and become part of a team, fuelled by motivating each other.
 Meeting up for training and paying for a membership can also increase your commitment and ensure you complete the necessary training.
 Triathlon club memberships also often receive discounts in local triathlon shops, which can help when first purchasing the kit, giving you a trusted place to go.
 However if you are a self motivated trainer, save money in membership fee’s and get used to training alone.
 Come race day, whether you train as part of a club or as an individual, it’s every man for himself and it’s unrealistic to try to run with buddies or a partner.

 How will you train?